AI Is Killing Brands (And Most Companies Have No Idea)

 TL;DR

-- AI is fundamentally disrupting brand value and consumer loyalty in ways most companies fail to recognize or prepare for
+- AI is fundamentally disrupting brand value and consumer trust in ways most companies haven't recognized

 Episode Recap